Scarabol/rock-raiders-web/README.md

 ### Nice to have

-- Seams do not show tear down progress while drilling
 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Selection layer capturing all touch events prevents camera control on mobile
 - Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small
 - When switching from loading to main menu layer on mobile the new layer is not shown
 - Clear job from surface, if dynamite cannot reach target
-- Cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation
+- Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation
+- Use long press on mobile browser to emulate right click
+- Do not allow touch events to move scene camera while build mode selection is active
+- Camera can get stuck on mobile browsers when using multiple pointer gestures

 ### Cosmetics